 Please see our Mustard Spoons page for a selection currently available for sale.

-Famous for its appearance in the nonsense poem "The Owl & The Pussy Cat" the function of the runcible spoon is often a mystery.
-They are about the length of a sugar shovel, but their bowls have three tines.
+Famous for its appearance in the nonsense poem "The Owl & The Pussy Cat" by Edward Lear, the function of the runcible spoon is often a mystery.
+They are about the length of a sugar shovel, but their bowls have three or five tines.
 The combination between a spoon and a fork gives it the alternative name of "spork".
 Their intended use was for serving pickles and chutneys, but as with all spoons they are multi-functional.

 Condiment spoons have been produced since the late 17th Century and were multi-purpose in use.
 The earliest types were in the Trefid Pattern with oval bowls.
 Distinctive salt spoons were produced from the mid-18th Century and can be classified into two main types; ladles and shovels.
 Ladles are distinguished by their deep round or oval bowls (see above photo), whereas shovels have flat oblong bowls with sides either wholly or partly along two edges.
 The earliest form was the shovel, which was produced throughout the 18th Century.
 Salt ladles were first made during the rococo period, were cast, and either highly decorative or in the whiplash form popular during the 1750’s.
 Throughout the 19th Century they generally have a similar evolution to the mustard spoon, conforming to canteens and becoming smaller in the 20th Century.